Most Famous Logos With a Deer

 Logo Watford

-At Watford, the logo also contains a deer head, but without religious overtones.
-Since this is a professional football club, in its case, the animal symbolizes power, strength, speed, self-confidence, and the desire to win.
-Therefore, the artists chose a fairly aggressive color scheme, combining bright shades of red, yellow, and black.
-It is noteworthy that the deer has an atypical color – it is entirely red with thin black outlines.
-The drawing style is far from realism: the artists simplified the image, making the animal look like a cartoon character.
-The head is in a pentagonal shield with a rectangular plate, where the brand’s name is written in large letters.
+Watford also has a deer head on its logo, but without the religious connotation.
+As a professional soccer club, this animal symbolizes power, strength, speed, self-confidence, and the desire to win.
+Therefore, the artists chose a rather aggressive color scheme, combining bright red, yellow, and black shades.
+Notably, the deer has atypical coloring: completely red, with thin black contours.
+The drawing style is far from realistic: the artists simplified the image, making the animal look like a cartoon character.
+The head is depicted on a pentagonal shield, with a rectangular plate bearing the brand’s name in large letters.

 Iowa Heartlanders